ucb-bar/onnxruntime-riscv/systolic_runner/imagenet_trainer/README.md

 onnx.save(model, "resnet50_zoo_dynamic.onnx")
 ```

 Above we increase batch-size to 10.
-Then be sure that you use the same batch size parameter flag when training.
+Be sure that you use the same batch size parameter flag when training.

+As this model is pre-trained, you might want to manually modify some of the weights in the proto.

 ## From Pytorch

-If you load it from pytorch, you can export it with variable batch dimension
+Resnet50 models can also be exported from pytorch (either pre-trained from torchvision repo or a model with randomly initialized weights).
+Be sure to export the model with variable batch dimension:

 ```
 import torch